gmarchetti2020/stt-mqtt/README.md

 The python program implements the command listener:
  * it receives the text from the MQTT broker and recognizes some commands
  * it executes the commands and sends the result to the MQTT broker

+LOGIN as pippo@pippo.net to use the default mqtt topic, or modify the topic and the login as you see fit.